telerik/kendo-ui-core/docs/framework/drawing/basic-shapes.md

             surface.draw(group);
         </script>

-The default output is an SVG with fallback to Canvas.
+The default output is an SVG with a fallback to Canvas.

 ## See Also